Parent concern

 Weak Maths foundations usually show up later than the actual gap

-Weak foundations are not always obvious at first.
-A student can pass short tasks but struggle when fractions, algebra, diagrams, and reasoning start to combine.
+Weak foundations are not always obvious early on.
+A student can pass short tasks but struggle when fractions, algebra, diagrams, and reasoning have to work together at the same time.

 Weak Maths foundations usually show up later than the actual gap